 Opioid use has been a real problem in Florida ever since 1996 when OxyContin entered the market.
 Throughout the entire state, “pill mills” or pain clinics were opening up just a few years after OxyContin first made an appearance.
-People from other states would travel down I-75 (also called the “Oxy Express”) to obtain this “hillbilly heroin”.
 At one point, the doctors in Florida were prescribing 90% of prescription opioids in America.
 To this day, residents in the entire state are being affected by this issue, including Ocala residents.

 Ocala, Florida Alcohol Rehab Centers and Drug Rehab Centers

 When you are in the process of seeking addiction treatment in Ocala, there are several options available to you.
 Discovering the best treatment program for you will be the first and most important step you need to take.
 Everyone is different when it comes to the treatment of substance disorder so you need to ensure that you find a program that will benefit you especially.
 In order to make this important decision, you need to have a comprehensive understanding of the different sorts of treatment programs that are available to you.

 Also known as an inpatient treatment program, this is the best option for patients who require detox though they will complete detox before beginning this program typically.
 They will also be given access to medical care 24 hours a day.

 In a PHP, patients are allowed to go home at night.
 The patients are still required to participate in individual and group therapy as well as other healing activities like yoga and meditation.